Jaime Martínez Tolentino

 Jaime Martínez Tolentino (born January 10, 1943) is a Puerto Rican writer.

 Early life and education

-At the age of four, Martinez Tolentino contracted polio, which left him crippled.
+Tolentino was born in Salinas, Puerto Rico on January 10, 1943.
+At the age of four, Tolentino contracted polio, which left him crippled.

 In 1951, he and his family emigrated to New York City where he lived until 1966.
 He attended New York University where he majored in French and French literature, while also studying Spanish literature and German.
 As an undergraduate he participated actively in the theater.

 Academic career

 He returned, briefly, to his native Puerto Rico where he was named French professor at The University of Puerto Rico.
 Then he left for Europe to pursue further studies.
 In France, he studied French at the Sorbonne, and then he relocated to Spain, where he studied both French and Hispanic literature.
 He received a PhD in French Literature from the Complutense University of Madrid and then returned to Puerto Rico.

 Between 1970 and 1984, Martinez Tolentino taught French at the Mayaguez Campus of the University of Puerto Rico, and he also published three books on French.
 Also during this period, he published a full-length play, and in 1984, he directed its staged version.
 One of his short stories was adapted for the stage in Puerto Rico in 1979.